Alert icon

 Illumina Sequencing

 Illumina (DNA and RNA) libraries are prepared using the latest and most reliable library preparation kits available.
-Libraries are subsequently sequenced on an Illumina instrument (MiSeq® or NextSeq2000®), producing a paired-end read set per sample.
+Libraries are subsequently sequenced on an Illumina instrument (MiSeq or NextSeq2000), producing a paired-end read set per sample.
 The degree of sample multiplexing is based on the estimated genome size of a given organism and the amount of data necessary to generate at least 100X depth of the genome with the Illumina read set.
 Resultant reads are adapter trimmed using the adapter trimming option on the Illumina instrument.
-Periodic updates to the instruments’ software are performed when they are made available by the manufacturer to ensure that the latest version of instrument software is used for base-calling and adapter trimming for a given sequencing date.
+Instrument software is periodically updated when new versions are released by the manufacturer to ensure the latest software is used for base-calling and adapter trimming on the sequencing date.

 Oxford Nanopore Technologies Sequencing